Skip to Content

 Use Heavy-Nap Rollers When Painting an RV Interior

-It can also help to lightly sand the walls and other surfaces, but be aware that sanding can create a lot of unwanted dust in an RV, so light sanding is best.
+It can also help to lightly sand the walls and other surfaces, but be aware that sanding can create a lot of unwanted dust in an RV, so light sanding is best (and remember to follow up by washing the walls again to remove all the dust).

 Sale